OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/net.osgiliath.features.karaf-features/net.osgiliath.features.karaf-features-jpa/readme.md

-# Karaf Features: Full
+# Karaf Features: JPA

 ## What is it?

-These are the main features for the Osgiliath framework
+Enabling database persistence and transactions for Osgiliath framework

 ## How to use?